Marcus316/hyrb/README.md

 # hyrb
-A translation of one of my IRC bots (Python to Hy)
+A translated/improved version of one of my IRC bots (Python to Hy)